pusher/k8s-spot-rescheduler/README.md

 `--housekeeping-interval` (default: 10 (seconds)): How often rescheduler takes actions.

-`--node-drain-delay` (defeault: 10 (minutes)): How long the scheduler should wait between draining nodes.
+`--node-drain-delay` (default: 600 (seconds)): How long the scheduler should wait between draining nodes.

+`--pod-eviction-timeout` (default: 120 (seconds)): How long should the rescheduler attempt to retrieve successful pod evictions for.

+ `--max-graceful-termination` (default: 120 (seconds)): How long should the rescheduler wait for pods to shutdown gracefully before failing the node drain attempt.

 `--pod-scheduled-timeout` (default: 120 (seconds): How long should rescheduler should wait for the pod to be rescheduled after evicting it from an on-demand node.